firsttris/reactive-volcano-app/README.md

+Everything is Open Source if you can reverse engineer it!

 # Introduction

-The Volcano, a product of Storz & Bickel based in Tuttlingen, Germany, is a renowned vaporizer known for its superior quality.
+The Volcano, made by Storz & Bickel in Tuttlingen, Germany, is a well-known high-quality vaporizer.
 The Volcano can be controlled using the Bluetooth Web API.

-This project showcases how to create a cutting-edge WebApp to control the Volcano via the Web Bluetooth API.
+This project showcases how to use cutting-edge WebApp Technology to control the Volcano via the Web Bluetooth API.

 # Motivation

 - Use cutting edge technology to build a Volcano App.
-- Interestd in reverse engineering Web Bluetooth API with the Volcano.
+- Interested in reverse engineering Web Bluetooth API with the Volcano.
 - Show how a reactive application is the better choice for Bluetooth communication.
-- Showcase a clean intuitive API written in TypeScript.
+- Showcase a clean intuitive Frontend API written in TypeScript.

+# Device Support
+Currently, we only support the Volcano device as this is the only device I own.
+But the same is possible to Venty and Crafty as the use the same API.

+# Features
+The application offers a variety of features including:

+- Temperature control
+- Heat regulation
+- Pump control
+- Brightness adjustment
+- Auto-shutdown time
+- Dark mode
+- Vibration control
+- Standby light
+- Device runtime
+- Reading serial number

+## Non-implemented Features
+Some features were not implemented:

+- Workflows: Its an App feature, rather than a device feature.
+The WebApp controls the device using `setTimeout()`.
+- Analytics: Didnt see any benefit in reverse engineering this part yet.

 # Get Started

-You can open the WebApp using this Link and connect your Volcano
+You can test & use the WebApp directly using this Link and connect your Volcano

 https://firsttris.github.io/reactive-volcano-app/